pananton/busrpc-spec/busrpc.md

 * modern CPUs provide high-performance instructions for SHA hash calculation
 * it's output is shorter than SHA-256, which is important because we try to make endpoint as short as possible

+### Type encoding

+To describe endpoint encoding algorithm we first define a function `EncodeValue`.
+This function unambiguously converts a value of [encodable type](#structure) to a  string, which can be safely used as an endpoint component.

+Signature of a function, implementing the algorithm, Algorithm accepts two parameters and outputs an encoded string.
+The function implementing
+Encoding modifiers control the encoding process.
+Busrpc currently uses a single modifier HASH, which signals that protobuf type value should be
 ### General algorithm

 Call endpoint is created using the following algorithm (note, that creating result endpoint from the call endpoint is trivial):